What is Louisiana's worker classification test in 2026?

 What are the penalties for worker misclassification in Louisiana?

 From 2014 through 2018, the LWC ran 3,042 audits that identified misclassified workers and recovered approximately $3 million in unpaid UI contributions.
-That's before civil penalties.
+That's before administrative penalties.
 The LWC has a dedicated misclassification unit, and audits are triggered by competitor complaints, industry-wide sweeps in construction and staffing, and IRS data-sharing under inter-agency agreements.

-LWC administrative penalty Up to $500 per worker After written warning.
-Each misclassified worker = separate offense.
+| Administrative penalty, first offense | Up to $500 per worker | After written warning.
+Waived if compliant within 60 days.
+Each misclassified worker = separate offense. |

-Retroactive UI contributions Up to 3 years back Assessed on the wages that should have been reported.
+| Retroactive UI contributions | Up to 3 years back | Assessed on the wages that should have been reported. |

-State contract debarment 3-year bar No direct or indirect contracts with any state agency or political subdivision.
+| State contract debarment | 3-year bar | No direct or indirect contracts with any state agency or political subdivision. |

-Criminal sanction Up to 90 days imprisonment Rare, reserved for wilful and egregious violations.
+| Criminal sanction | Up to 90 days imprisonment | Rare, reserved for wilful and egregious violations. |

-A company with 10 misclassified Louisiana workers in a pattern-or-practice finding can face: $25,000 civil penalty + $5,000 administrative (10 x $500) + 3 years of retroactive UI contributions on all 10 workers.
-On a $70,000 worker with Louisiana's $7,000 UI wage base at a mid-range rate, three years of back UI adds roughly $900 per worker.
-That's $34,000 before any IRS exposure on the same group.
+A company with 10 misclassified Louisiana workers on a repeat finding can face administrative penalties of up to $2,500 per worker under R.S.
+23:1711(G) ($25,000 across 10 workers) plus 3 years of retroactive UI contributions on all 10.
+On a $70,000 worker with Louisiana's $7,000 UI wage base, three years of back UI adds roughly $210 to $400 per worker.
+The bigger exposure is usually federal: back FICA, FUTA, and income-tax withholding from the IRS on the same group, which dwarfs the state administrative penalty.

 Does hiring through an EOR solve the Louisiana classification problem?